stack-auth/multi-tenant-starter-template/README.md

 # Stack Template

-A minimalistic Next.js starter template.
-Minimum setup, modular design, bring your own backend and database.
+A minimalistic Next.js starter template with minimal setup and a modular design.
+Bring your own backend and database.

 [Demo](https://stack-template.vercel.app/)